smohite04/chess/README.md

 Output	– “G4,	F5,	D5,	C4,	C2,	D1,	F1”

 **Assumption:**
 - Assume	that	the	board	is	empty.
 This	means	that	the	pawn	cannot	move	diagonally.

- - Since Pawn can move only forward,  we can assume it has started from B Row (he was placed on A row's side and moving towards H)
+- Going with the assumption that all pieces are default of white colour.
+Although for all the pieces expect pawn color doesn't change the outcome but in case of pawn if it is considered white, it can only move from A to H that is, in North direction.

+**External Libraries used**
+- structuremap for DI